nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1c.
-User inputs a skill that does not exist in the database.
+User inputs a skill the contact does not have.
     * 1c1.
 MatchMate shows a message indicating that the skill cannot be found.

+      Use case resumes at step 1.

+* 1d.
+User inputs a name of which multiple contacts have the specified name as a substring.
+    * 1d1.
+MatchMate filters and lists the contacts that has the name.

       Use case resumes at step 1.